am1t/blotpub/README.md

 * Support for [like](https://indieweb.org/like) and [reply](https://indieweb.org/reply) post types.
 Added as metadata `like-of` and `in-reply-to`
 * Uploading of image files as `multipart` data.
 Added as metadata `photo`
 * Support for syndicating posts to Mastodon.
 Added as metadata `mastodon-link`
+* Support for syndicating posts to Twitter.
+Added as metadata `twitter-link`
 * In-built media endpoint available at `/micropub/media`

 A step-by-step setup guide is available at [the introduction blog post](https://blog.amitgawande.com/micropub-endpoint-for-blot).
 [Full implementation report](https://micropub.rocks/implementation-reports/servers/265/WkpcEN4FhqpE4HN6La7E) is available on [micropub.rocks](https://micropub.rocks/)